NinjaMonkeyGames/sandbox/DEVELOPER.md

 2.    attributes:
 3.      value: |
 4. Thanks for taking the time to report this issue!
-5. Please fill out the form below to provide detailed information about the bug.
+5. Please take the time to fill out the form carefully.
 ```

 ##### Introduction text : [bug-report-template.yaml] - [CODE DESCRIPTION]